Adding Positive Credit History to Your Credit Report

 You need open, active, positive accounts to build a positive credit history.
 If you don’t already have open accounts, you can try applying for the types of credit cards or loans for people with no credit or bad credit, like a secured credit card or retail store credit card.
 And, if you can’t get approved on your own, a relative or friend may be willing to co-sign for you or make you an authorized user on one of their credit cards.

 Use Your Accounts the Right Way

-While you’re trying to build a positive credit history, you want to avoid the things that will hurt your credit.
-This includes late payments, high credit limits, and too many credit card applications.
+While you’re trying to build a positive credit history, you should avoid the things that will hurt your credit.
+This includes late payments on all your bills, high credit card balances, and too many credit card applications.

-Start small.
+Don't be afraid to start small.
 Expect to get only small credit limits and loans, in the beginning, i.e. less than $1,000.
-Creditors and lenders will be willing to extend more credit to you once you’ve shown that you can be responsible with a little bit.
-Don’t use up too much of your available credit and pay back what you borrow on time each month.
+Creditors and lenders will give you more credit once you’ve shown that you can be responsible with a little bit.
+Once you've successfully opened a credit card or loan, don’t use up too much of your available credit and pay back what you borrow on time each month.